clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 in a thread pool.
 Thread pools also can have different implementations: for example, be fixed size or growing dynamically, using different error handling strategies and so on.

-Executors are most often instantiates using static methods of the `java.util.concurrent.Executors` class.
+Executors are most often instantiated using static methods of the `java.util.concurrent.Executors` class.
 To submit an operation to the pool, use the `ExecutorService#submit` method.

 ``` clojure
 (import '[java.util.concurrent Executors ExecutorService Callable])